MicrosoftDocs/microsoft-salescopilot-docs/articles/copilot-data-movement.md

 ---
-title: the Sales app data movement across geographies
+title: Sales app data movement across geographies
 description: Learn why you need to opt in to allow Copilot data to move outside of your default geography and how Azure OpenAI protects your data in transit. ms.date: 11/20/2025 ms.topic: concept-article